philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 Alice book <http://webdam.inria.fr/Alice/> Foundations of Databases.
 I know there is some discussion of query containment involvinf something like a "symbolic" database corresponding to a query.

+Have you tried rubbing a database on it? <https://www.hytradboi.com/> Databases used for sometimes unusual purposes

 <https://www.youtube.com/watch?v=mykR7mP5Zdk&t=269s&ab_channel=SimonsInstitute>  Logic and Databases Phokion Kolaitis

 Query containment.
 Since you can make a sql query to find homomorphisms, you can check query containment as a sql query itself.
 Isn't that fun?